sphinx-doc/sphinx/Doc-3k/library/ossaudiodev.rst

    module first looks in the environment variable :envvar:`AUDIODEV` for a device to use.
 If not found, it falls back to :file:`/dev/dsp`.

    *mode* is one of ``'r'`` for read-only (record) access, ``'w'`` for write-only (playback) access and ``'rw'`` for both.
 Since many sound cards only allow one process to have the recorder or player open at a time, it is a good idea to open the device only for the activity needed.
-Further, some sound cards are half-
-   duplex: they can be opened for reading or writing, but not both at once.
+Further, some sound cards are half-duplex: they can be opened for reading or writing, but not both at once.

    Note the unusual calling syntax: the *first* argument is optional, and the second is required.
 This is a historical artifact for compatibility with the